hawkerboy7/dragify/README.md

 ### `Options`

 #### `Options.threshold`
-The threshold option was created to make sure a **click** on a element **doesn't turn into a drag** because the user can't keep it's mouse steady during the click.
+The threshold option was created to make sure a **click** on a element **does not turn into a drag** because the user cannot keep the mouse steady during the click.
-Lots of users want to click on an element but instead drag it, even though it's just a little distance.
+Lots of users want to click on an element but instead drag it, even though it is just a little distance.
 This threshold option allows you to determine how much a user is allowed to move **before** the actual drag starts.
-As long as the drag doesn't start all events the element is listening for will still be triggered as if the drag attempt has not happened yet.
+As long as the drag does not start all events the element is listening for will still be triggered as if the drag attempt has not happened yet.
 By default a threshold of `3px` is applied in both directions.

 ```js